-Here is a full guide on the use of Paint Blitzer to strip paint from your tabletop miniatures!
-If you have any questions about the process, make sure to get in contact.
+On this page you will find a full guide on how to use Paint Blitzer to safely, effectively and quickly strip paint, varnish and primer from your tabletop miniatures.
+If you have any questions about the contents of this guide, feel free to get in touch!

 - A bottle of Paint Blitzer